matitalatina/mn-blog-en/src/content/air-quality-sensor-raspberry-pi.md

 and then we can listen to our MQTT topic, just to check if Home Assistant can see our data.

 In the section "Listen to a topic", write down our chosen MQTT topic, click "start listening" and wait at least 1 minute.
 The wait depends on the configuration you set on our Go program.
-If you don't change my value, it should publish one date per minute.
+If you don't change my value, it should publish one datum per minute.

 If you see the data like the figure below, you have successfully attached Home Assistant to our MQTT Broker!